Vynzaro/minecraft-mapuzungun/README.md

 English → Google Translate → Spanish → Mapuzugun
 ```

 Do not mix writing systems without indicating it.
-If a source uses the Unified Writing System (Grafemario Unificado), Raguileo, or another orthography, the conversion to Azümchefe must be reviewed; automatic substitutions are not sufficient.
+If a source uses the Unified Writing System (Grafemario Unificado), Raguileo, or another orthography, the conversion to AMU/UMA must be reviewed; automatic substitutions are not sufficient.

 ## Licenses